-This report, which covers developments affecting the freedoms of expression, association and peaceful assembly in Tajikistan for the period April to July 2021, was prepared by International Partnership for Human Rights (IPHR) for the CIVICUS Monitor.
+This report, which covers developments affecting the freedoms of expression, association and peaceful assembly in Tajikistan for the period from July 2021 to July 2022, was prepared by International Partnership for Human Rights (IPHR) for the CIVICUS Monitor.

 These developments are covered in more detail below.

 Protests remain rare in Tajikistan due to risks faced by protesters, including criminal prosecution.
 The implementation of restrictive laws and excessive use of force by the authorities against protesters makes it virtually impossible for citizens to gather to peacefully express their dissatisfaction.

 In recent years, large-scale protests have only taken place in the GBAO region and have often been met with excessive use of force by security forces and with repressive measures aimed at preventing new protests.
 This has resulted in an environment of fear inhibiting the right to peaceful assembly.

 During the reporting period, authorities cracked down on protesters in the GBAO region on two occasions, as described below.

 Violent suppression of protests in the GBAO region

 On 25th November 2021, protests primarily broke out in Khorog, the capital city of the GBAO region, after security forces fatally wounded Gulbidin Ziyobekov, a young man from the Roshtkala District, while detaining him on suspicion of kidnapping.
 As Ziyobekov was detained, two other men reportedly sustained injuries after being shot at.

 On the same day, relatives and protesters carried Ziyobekov’s body to the main square in Khorog, demanding an investigation into the incident.
 Crowds of protesters grew quickly, calling for the withdrawal of the military stationed in Khorog, the dismantling of military checkpoints in the city and the removal of the newly appointed Governor, Alisher Mirzonabot.